 Escaping the Founder Bottleneck: 5 Ways to Reclaim Your Time and Grow

 When startups hit early traction, many founders unknowingly become the biggest blockers to their own growth.
-In a recent conversation between Victor Cheng and fractional COO Katie Barnes, they unpacked the top five time traps sabotaging scaling founders—and how to fix them.
+In a recent conversation between Victor Cheng and fractional COO Katie Barnes, they unpacked the top five time traps sabotaging scaling SaaS founders—and how to fix them.

 1. The Founder Bottleneck Loop

-If every decision still flows through you—contract approvals, roadmap features, onboarding milestones—you’re the bottleneck.
-This delay impacts sales, churn, and team morale.
-It’s time to decentralize.
 Fix: Start small.
 Document recurring decisions in a Google Doc or Notion checklist.
 Record a Loom explaining your process.
 Empower your team to act without waiting for you.

 2. The Handoff Black Hole